Nathan (footballer, born 1994)

 Nathan Athaydes Campos Ferreira (born January 18, 1994), known as Nathan, is a Brazilian professional footballer who plays as a winger for Marcílio Dias.

 Career

-Internacional

 In Inter's youth always stands out, in 2011 turned out to be summoned by the Brazil U17.
 His professional debut took place on October 17, 2013, in game valid for Série A against the Santos by a score of 0–0.